arashout/arashout.site/README.md

 - [ ] Add headlines to each project, to sell them to the reader
     - Headline in resume.yaml
     - Subtitle in html
+- [ ] Make clicking on project links open new page
+- [ ] Add a link to PDF resume